0x13A0F/grayjay-instagram/README.md

 - **Search** — keyword **reel search** (Grayjay's search bar) and **creator search**; plus **channel browse** + subscribe (Grayjay-local).
 - **Reels/videos** playback.
+- **Saved playlists** — your Instagram **saved collections** show up in Grayjay's *Playlists* search (plus an "All saved reels" entry) and play like any other playlist.
 - **Comments**, including **replies** — reply *previews* come free; full reply threads are fetched on demand behind the **"Load comment replies"** setting.
+- **Response cache** — repeated requests (flipping between pages, re-opening a channel) are served from Redis instead of hitting Instagram again, which keeps navigation snappy and rate-limits away.
+The **"Cache duration"** plugin setting controls it (Off / 1 / 3 / 5 / 10 minutes).
 - **Import subscriptions** — in Grayjay, open the Instagram source's detail page and tap **Login** (that's the noVNC login above, opened in Grayjay's own webview), then **Import Subscriptions** pulls in the accounts you follow